 Manzuri Law is monitoring this important trend, and will continue to monitor how courts address and resolve these claims.
-Our attorneys are available to consult regarding best practices and procedures to mitigate potential exposure and liability under the TCPA.
+Contact our attorneys for consultation regarding best practices and procedures to mitigate potential exposure and liability under the TCPA.

 1 Telephone Consumer Protection Act of 1991, 47 U.S.C. § 227.

 2 Gager v.
 Dell Fin.
 Servs., LLC, 727 F.3d 265 (3d Cir.2013).

 4 See, e.g., Komaiko, et al. v.
 Baker Technologies, Inc., et al., 4:19-cv-03795 (N.D.
 Cal.).

 5 See, e.g., Camacho v.
 Hydroponics, Inc., 5:20-cv-00980 (C.D.Cal.); Derval v.
 Xaler, 2:19-cv-01881 (C.D.
 Cal.); Jackson v.
 Euphoria Wellness LLC, 3:20-cv-03297 (N.D.
 Cal.); Lloyd v.
 Eaze Solutions Inc., 3:18-cv-05176 (N.D.
 Cal.); Rohrer v.
 Phenos Collective Inc., 1:20-cv-00392 (E.D.
 Cal.); Torrez, et al. v.
 DeliverMD, 4:20-cv-07747 (N.D.
 Cal.); Williams v.
 Eaze Solutions Inc., 3:18-cv-02598 (N.D.
 Cal.).